-On FutureGrid Hotel cluster, we deployed Hadoop which comprised one master node and twenty slave nodes that were homogeneous in both hardware and software.
-Each node had 20GB memory and 8 cores one of which was reserved for HDFS and MapReduce daemons.
+We ran experiments on FutureGrid Hotel cluster which is homogeneous in both hardware and software.
+A 33-node Hadoop system was deployed among which 1 node was a dedicated master node and the other 32 nodes were slave nodes.
+Each node has 8 cores, 23 GB memory, and 1 local hard drive.
+The network is Gigabit Ethernet.
 According to the best practice that the number of slots should be between 1x and 2x the number of cores, each node was configured to host 7 map slots and 7 reduce slots.
-So there were 140 map slots and 140 reduce slots total.
-Block size of HDFS was set to 128MB.
+So there were 224 map slots and 224 reduce slots total.
+HDFS block size was set to 258 MB because this improved performance.